mochtod/ssb-build-server-web/cline_docs/progress.md

 ## Recent Activity

+- Fixed syntax errors in vsphere_hierarchical_loader.py that were causing worker timeouts
+- Implemented Redis caching for vSphere resources with credential-based namespacing
+- Added strict timeouts for template operations to prevent worker crashes
+- Created test_performance.py to benchmark resource loading improvements
+- Enhanced template loading with background processing and fallback mechanisms
+- Created comprehensive documentation of vSphere optimization in vsphereOptimization.md
+- Limited template retrieval to 50 templates maximum to prevent timeouts
 - Created hierarchical vSphere resource loader with staged loading approach (datacenter → cluster → resources)
 - Implemented background thread processing for all resource-intensive operations
 - Added API endpoints to support the new hierarchical loading model